Campus Improvement Plan

 Student Achievement Strengths

-- We saw increases in English I Meets and Masters level performance.
+- We saw increases in English I Approaches and Meets level performance.

-- There were gains in Approaches, Meets, and Masters level performance in English II.
+- There were gains in Masters level performance in English II.

-- The Masters level performance remained steady for in Algebra I and Biology.
+- The Meets level performance increased in Algebra I.

-- US History performance remained higher than 90%.
+- US History performance remained higher than 90% with an increased in Masters.

 Problem Statements Identifying Student Achievement Needs